 How do I make good decisions?

-- What is morality? - How do we make a moral decision? - What influences affect moral decision-making? - What role does the teachings of the Church and scripture play in this process? - What is conscience? - How is our conscience formed? - What processes can we follow when making a decision? - To what extent does moral character impact on the process of making choices?
+- What is morality? - What influences effect moral decision-making? - What role does the teachings of the Church and scripture play in this process? - How is our conscience formed? - What processes can we follow when deciding?

 Who is God?